HScheiber/STAT545-hw-Scheiber-Hayden/hw05/factor_figure_management.md

 <a href="#top">Back to top</a>

-In this section, I've decided to `join` some outside data with the `gapminder` dataframe in order to make an interesting plot.
+In this section, I've decided to `join` some outside data with the `gapminder` dataframe in order to make some interesting plots.
 In [homework 4](https://github.com/HScheiber/STAT545-hw-Scheiber-Hayden/blob/master/hw04/tidy_joins.md#create-a-second-data-frame-complementary-to-gapminder-join-this-with-part-of-gapminder) I obtained a data set from the [world bank](https://data.worldbank.org/indicator/EG.USE.PCAP.KG.OE) that lists energy consumption per capita for 1960 to 2016.
 Below I re-load that data.
 I saved the column names for the file using `saveRDS` (not shown), so I load them first into a variable `col.metadata`.

 ``` r
 col.metadata <- readRDS("metadata_energy.rds")